evanmayer/effex/README.md

 <img src="https://github.com/evanmayer/effex/blob/master/images/Figure_101.png" width="500">

-The time series of complex cross-correlations is written to a file in .csv format.
+The time series of complex cross-correlation spectra is written to a file in .csv format.

 Installation
 ------------